-Infosys Limited (''Infosys'' or ''the Company''), along with its controlled
+Infosys Limited (''Infosys'' or ''the Company'') along with its controlled

-(''Infosys BPO''), and wholly-owned and controlled subsidiaries, Infosys
+(''Infosys BPO'') and wholly-owned and controlled subsidiaries, Infosys

-Technologies (Australia) Pty.
+Technologies Australia Pty.
 Limited (''Infosys Australia''), Infosys

 Technologies (China) Co.
-Limited (''Infosys
+Limited (''Infosys China''), Infosys

-India''), Infosys

 Technologies S. de R. L. de C. V. (''Infosys Mexico''), Infosys

-Technologies (Sweden) AB. (''Infosys Sweden''), Infosys Tecnologia do
+Technologies (Sweden) AB (''Infosys Sweden''), Infosys Tecnologia do

-Brasil Ltda (''Infosys Brasil''), Infosys Technologies (Shanghai) Co.
+Brasil Ltda (''Infosys Brasil''), Infosys Public Services, Inc. (''Infosys

+Infosys Technologies (Shanghai) Co.
 Limited (''Infosys Shanghai'') and

 Lodestone Holding AG and its controlled subsidiaries (''Infosys